Twishka/text-scrabble/README.md

 This is a very raw version of Scrabble that you can play in command line.

-A lot of functionality is still to be implemented.
+For now it's not really playable because a lot of functionality is still to be implemented.

-As a beginner I will value any feedback.
+As a beginner, I will value any feedback.